MicrosoftDocs/m365copilot-docs/docs/overview-graph-connector.md

 In addition, search administrators should ensure that your Graph Connector connections are enabled for [inline results](/microsoftsearch/connectors-in-all-vertical), using the following steps.

-- Open the Admin Center, go to **Search & intelligence** > **Customizations** > **Verticals** and select the **All** vertical.
+- Open the [Admin Center](https://admin.microsoft.com/), go to **Search & intelligence** > **Customizations** > **Verticals** and select **All**.

 - Select **Manage connector result**.
 Ensure that **Show results inline** is selected and that the connections that you want to enable for Search and Copilot are checked.

 ## Semantic Labels and Property Labels in Copilot for Microsoft 365

-As stated earlier, it is recommended that you apply as many semantic labels to your schema as applicable.
+As stated earlier, we recommended that you apply as many semantic labels to your schema as applicable.
 This is because your end-users can use semantic labels as part of their prompt in Copilot for Microsoft 365.
 For example, an end-user can ask Copilot for all of the files that were last modified within the last week.
-If the `lastModifiedDateTime` semantic label is not applied to your schema, then Copilot for Microsoft 365 will not be able to return the expected result to that user.
+If the `lastModifiedDateTime` semantic label isn't applied to your schema, then Copilot for Microsoft 365 can't return the expected result to that user.

 The `searchable` property label is the most important with respect to Copilot for Microsoft 365.
 It defines which properties can be searched against.
 If you would like your users' prompts in Copilot for Microsoft 365 to match content stored in certain properties, then you should make those properties searchable.